Taronyu/epoll-server/README.md

 # epoll-server
-A sample (and simple) epoll TCP server implementation written in C.
+A sample (and simple) epoll TCP server implementation written in C. This is not intended to be an example of a production-ready high performance server.

 By the way, this is my first GitHub project so please have mercy.